What Happens To Your Body On The Intermittent Fasting Diet

 If you've ever wondered why it matters if you burn glucose versus fat (calories are calories, right?), it's because leftover glucose burned for energy gets stored as fat cells.
 Over time, it could lead to weight gain or other health problems.

 Your digestive function improves

 Are you giving your digestive system the rest it needs to do its job?
 If you're eating frequently over the course of a 16- or 18-hour day, maybe not.

 "Digestion is the most taxing system in our body…it takes a lot of work!" says nutrition coach Megan Kober, RDN.
 "When you allow your digestive system to rest, your body can go to work on breaking down not only fat cells but also unwanted immune cells in the body."

-Because of the cell breakdown made possible by fasting, Kober says it's the most efficient way to detox—even more than all those juice cleanses or pricey supplements making questionable promises about removing "toxins."
+Because of the cell breakdown made possible by fasting, Kober says it's the most efficient way to detox.
+Yes, even more than all those juice cleanses or pricey supplements that make questionable promises about removing "toxins."